-Validated Healthcare Directory, published by HL7 International - Patient Administration Work Group.
-This is not an authorized publication; it is the continuous build for version 0.2.0).
+Validated Healthcare Directory, published by HL7 International / Patient Administration.
+This guide is not an authorized publication; it is the continuous build for version 1.0.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/VhDir/ and changes regularly.
 See the Directory of published versions

 Informative only: was not a part of the September 2018 ballotted content.